andrandr/movies-dropwizard/README.md

 #### Registering user account: `POST /users`
 Input: `{"login":"user login", "password":"user password"}`
 Output: `{"accessToken":"access token"}`
 This endpoint causes the specified user credentials to be registered in the user database.
-It returns an access token associated with that user, which must be later passed to all other endpoints in a header named `X-Auth-Token`.
+It returns an access token associated with that user, which must be later passed to all other user- and movie-related endpoints in a header named `X-Auth-Token`.
 Calling this endpoint with the same data causes the same access token to be returned.
 Calling this endpoint with login of an existing user but wrong password causes an HTTP error `403 Forbidden`.